Ward727a/RPGCreator/README.md

 - If I create a game on this engine, if I sold it, will I need to give a % ?

 0, nothing, don't care, it's your game, your work, your money, don't even think of this.
-- Why Godot?

-First it's a game engine, so I don't need to write the most "problematic" code parts, second because..
-I want to, I like Godot, and I wanted to try make it with it, Godot is Free & Open-source, it respected the condition I setted to my-self, so I decided to use this.
 - Will this engine be available for \[OS]?

 Yes?
 Probably?
 I don't really know at the point of writing this, I will try to make it as avaible as possible!